 Social movements face the challenge of forging themes that create and sustain mutual identification among its primary constituents.
-This is critical for achieving consciousness raisina and mobilization.
+This is critical for achieving consciousness raising and mass mobilization.
 But, in terms of influencing broad social attitudes and policies, social movements must also strike themes with which the mass populace can identify.
-The latter is crucial to decreasing social distance between marginalized and mainstream populations and in breaking down the "wethey" dichotomy that feeds social demonization and discrimination.
+The latter is crucial to decreasing social distance between marginalized and mainstream populations and in breaking down the "we-they" dichotomy that feeds social demonization and discrimination.
 Meeting both of these needs requires that themes and methods of movements evolve over time, with continuing sensitivity and attention to both goals.
-The militancy of the early movement helped launch LGBT movement and address the urgency of the AIDS epidemic just as later stages of this movement incorporated broader themes (fairness, tolerance, equality) and images (e.g. beloved LGBT figures, gay family life) for that drew increased capacity identification from the larger culture.
+The militancy of the early LGBT movement helped launch the movement and address the urgency of the AIDS epidemic just as later stages of this movement incorporated broader themes (fairness, tolerance, equality) and images (e.g. beloved LGBT figures, gay family life) that drew increased capacity for identification from the larger culture.